 Email subjects should follow the KISS principle: Keep It Short and Simple.
 Emails with short and sweet subject lines have higher open and conversion rates.
 ISPs sometimes also truncate subject lines and limit them to 50 characters or fewer.

 Despite the limited character length, subject lines should be styled individually.
 They should be creative and include brand style to take advantage of brand loyalty.
 Symbols, creative wordplay, or building intrigue can help to engage.

-To avoid spam filters to mark emails as SPAM, subject lines should not contain following characters and terms:
+To avoid spam filters to mark emails as SPAM, subject lines should not contain the following characters and terms:

 To determine which subject lines lead the best results, A/B test should be conducted regularly.
 Various lengths, personalization, and styles can be tested to determine what motivates subscribers to open and convert.
 Following items can be tested related to subject lines:

-As preheaders a shown without opening an email, they are as important as subject lines.
+As preheaders are shown without opening an email, they are as important as subject lines.
 They should support the subject line contain a call to action or a short summary of the email content.

 As a best practice, preheaders should be catchy and not longer than 100 characters.
 The Marketing Cloud Email Studio offers a feature to preview and test how preheaders look in different email clients and devices.

 The call to action is the goal of the email and prompts subscribers to do something.
 If subscribers take the action, they convert.

 As a best practice, call to action should stand out in emails, to increase the number of conversions.
 Colorful buttons and bold text can be used to increase attention and help subscribers to take the action.

 Calls to action should give subscribers an irresistible reason to open the email and take the action.
 Good calls to action are: